urmi272/urmi272/README.md

 - ✅ Build real-world AI & ML projects
 - ✅ Contribute to Open Source
 - ✅ Intern with top tech firms
-- ✅ Travel solo for a tech conference 🌍

 ---